 This reference point, produced by Morningstar as “Moderate Allocation”, invests in both stocks and bonds and maintains a relatively higher position in stocks.
 These funds typically have 50%-70% of assets in equities and the remainder in fixed income and cash.

-As of 7/31/12 this reference point was comprised of 264 mutual funds.

 The Committee agrees that this is a reference point.
-The performance of the BACF’s Portfolio may be greater or less, depending upon how aggressive the asset allocation strategy is relative to the reference point.
+The performance of the CFCC’s Portfolio may be greater or less, depending upon how aggressive the asset allocation strategy is relative to the reference point.

 Benchmarks for Managers

 To measure the success of the managers used to implement the allocation, each manager will be measured against its specific peer group, using a category average of mutual funds with the same asset class focus.
+Fund families whose performance has, in aggregate, tended to be superior when compared to relative performance of other fund families will be deemed acceptable and thus generally used.

 Other Considerations

-In all cases, performance evaluations will focus more on trailing three, five, and ten-year performance measures (including risk adjusted measures), rather than short-term variances from the benchmarks.
 Although short term underperformance will be tolerated and closely monitored by the Consultant, managers are normally expected to perform at or above their peer group averages.
 Both qualitative and quantitative measures have been developed to determine when a manager termination is appropriate.

 VII.
 Short Term Reserve Management Policy

-From time to time the BACF may maintain large cash balances in reserve for future needs and contingencies.
+From time to time the CFCC may maintain large cash balances in reserve for future needs and contingencies.
 The Consultant is authorized to manage these reserves for enhanced yields consistent with a conservative cash management policy.
 To manage credit risk, instruments used for cash management will be limited to the following:

 Money Market Mutual Funds and "ultrashort bond funds"